Building Science

 3. Fresh air per occupant is above 20 cfm, and CO2 levels PPM below 800

-4. Exterior noise transmission level is very low to quiet (under 2 sones), e.g. no barking sounds, no overhead jet noise, no outside motor sounds
+4. Exterior noise transmission level is very low to quiet (under 2 sones), e.g. no dog barking sounds, no overhead jet noise, no outside motor sounds—peace and quiet!

 5. Air filtration with minimum MERV 13 to MERV 15 filtration to capture volatile organic compounds (VOC), mold, and odors from cooking and inside activities